+Brewery and wholesale operations require various federal, state and local licenses, permits and approvals.
 The Company, through its wholly-owned subsidiaries, Boston Beer Corporation, Samuel Adams Brewery Company, Ltd. and Samuel Adams Pennsylvania Brewery Company, produces its alcoholic beverages pursuant to a federal wholesaler's basic permit, a federal brewer's notice and a federal winery registration.
 Its products are then sold by Boston Beer Corporation to distributors.
-Brewery and wholesale operations require various federal, state and local licenses, permits and approvals.
 Suppliers, such as the Company, and/or distributors of alcoholic beverages are prohibited from holding an interest in any retailer.
 Violation of such regulations can result in the loss or revocation of existing licenses by the wholesaler, retailer and/or the supplier.
 The loss or revocation of any existing licenses, permits or approvals, and/or the failure to obtain any required additional or new licenses, could have a material adverse effect on the ability of the Company to conduct its business.

-At the federal level, the Alcohol and Tobacco Tax and Trade Bureau of the U.S. Treasury Department ("TTB") administers and enforces the federal laws and tax code provisions related to the production and taxation of alcohol products.
+At the federal level, the Alcohol and Tobacco Tax and Trade Bureau of the U.S. Treasury Department (the "TTB") administers and enforces the federal laws and tax code provisions related to the production and taxation of alcohol products.
 Brewers are required to file an amended notice with the TTB in the event of a material change in the production processes, production equipment, brewery location, brewery management or brewery ownership.
-The TTB permits and registrations can be suspended, revoked or otherwise adversely affected for failure to pay tax, keep proper accounts, pay fees, bond premises, abide by federal alcoholic beverage production and distribution regulations or to notify the TTB of any material change.
+TTB permits and registrations can be suspended, revoked or otherwise adversely affected for failure to pay taxes, keep proper accounts, pay fees, bond premises, abide by federal alcoholic beverage production and distribution regulations or to notify the TTB of any material change.
 Permits, licenses and approvals from state regulatory agencies can be revoked for many of the same reasons.
 The Company's operations are subject to audit and inspection by the TTB at any time.

 At the state and local level, some jurisdictions merely require notice of any material change in the operations, management or ownership of the permit or license holder and others require advance approvals, requiring that new licenses, permits or approvals be applied for and obtained in the event of a change in the management or ownership of the permit or license holder.
-State and local laws and regulations governing the sale of malt beverages and hard cider within a particular state by an out-of-state brewer or wholesaler vary from locale to
+State and local laws and regulations governing the sale of malt beverages and hard cider within a particular state by an out-of-state brewer or wholesaler vary from locale to locale.
+The Company's operations are subject to audit and inspection by state regulatory agencies at any time.